mathteacher/mathteacher.github.io/_gardening/hugelkultur-mounds.md

 ![yard with cardboard](/assets/images/gardening/hugelkultur/mounds02.jpeg)
 {: .gardeningImage}

-The first stage of building the mounds was to layout a base of large logs (see the [Backyard Parking Slab page](/gardening/hugelkultur-backyard-parking-slab) for more details about the types and origins of the wood).
+The first stage of building the mounds was to layout a base of large logs (see the [Materials page](/gardening/hugelkultur-materials) for more details about the types and origins of the wood).

 ![single mound initial large logs](/assets/images/gardening/hugelkultur/mounds03.jpeg) {: .gardeningImage}